mfroute/halouma.github.io/index.md

 - for the **hit rates, it doesn't matter if you're in a <span style="color:Navy">blue</span> or <span style="color:Maroon">red</span> state**: hispanic drivers are even further below the diagonal than for black drivers.
 This means that **searches on hispanic drivers have lower relative hit rates** than the ones on black drivers.
 - for the **threshold**: in **<span style="color:Maroon">red states</span>**, we observe the same pattern, with **lower threshold for hispanic drivers** than for black drivers.
 In **<span style="color:Navy">blue states</span>** however, we observe the **same disparity for both race**.

-But be careful: there are a large amount of points in red states and far less in blue states, which can trouble and bias visualization.
-Note that the size of the points correspond to the number of police search per year for this race in the county considered
+But be careful: there is a large amount of points in red states and far less in blue states, which can trouble and bias visualization.
+Note that the size of the points corresponds to the number of police searches per year for this race in the county considered

 As a conclusion : **Non-Caucasian drivers have lower values for hit rates and threshold, in _all_ color of state, than white drivers.
 Moreover, this gap widens even more for hispanic drivers** !